Build Connections: Likability Is Your Social Currency

 The approach I'm advocating is simpler but more demanding.
 It requires you to be real.
 To share what actually matters to you.
 To listen with genuine interest when others do the same.

-This isn't about mining your life for content or turning personal anecdotes into business leverage.
+This isn't about mining your life for content or turning personal anecdotes into business advantage.
 It's about recognizing that your experiences – including the messy, imperfect parts – create the connection points that matter most.

-Start Banking Your Likability Currency Today
+Start Today

-So here's my challenge to you: Identify one story worth sharing this week.
+Identify one story worth sharing this week.
 Something that taught you something valuable.
 Something that might help or resonate with someone else.

 Put it out there – in a conversation, a social post, a message to someone who might benefit.
 Then watch what happens.

 Karl Johans gate 25.
+Oslo Norway